pourmalek/CovidVisualizedCountry/README.md

 # CovidVisualizedCountry

-## Just have a look at the [latest Situation report](https://github.com/pourmalek/CovidVisualizedCountry/blob/main/situation%20reports/06%20Canada%20COVID-19%20epidemic%20models%20situation%20report%20No%2006%20-%202021-09-01.pdf) if you have a very important and serious job and no time to lose.
+## If you are in a rush, look at the graphs in the[latest Situation report](https://github.com/pourmalek/CovidVisualizedCountry/blob/main/situation%20reports/06%20Canada%20COVID-19%20epidemic%20models%20situation%20report%20No%2006%20-%202021-09-01.pdf).

 For a streamlined view of this repository, see: https://pourmalek.github.io/CovidVisualizedCountry/